techiew/UniversalProxyDLL/README.md

 The DLL should now be proxied correctly.

+However if your DLL has more exports than the current amount of Forward and ForwardOrdinal functions, you must also use the scripts "create_export_ordinals.py" and "create_forward_functions.py" to generate an amount of functions equal to the number of exports of your DLL.

 **Note: some system DLLs such as user32 may refuse to be proxied!**

 ## Checking which DLLs a game loads